cloudevents/spec/registry/spec.md

 {
   "id": "STRING",
   "name": "STRING",
-  "version": INT, ?            # If present it MUST match current value "epoch": UINT, ?             # If present it MUST match current value & URL "self": "URL", ?             # If present it MUST be ignored "RESOURCEUri": "URI" ?       # singular
+  "versionId": "STRING", ?     # If present it MUST match current value "epoch": UINT, ?             # If present it MUST match current value & URL "self": "URL", ?             # If present it MUST be ignored "RESOURCEUri": "URI" ?       # singular